Give to United Way

 Help us solve the 757’s biggest problems and give everyone the opportunity to thrive.

-Still, we promise an experience that is sure to be memorable and inspiring!
+It broke out hearts to move our annual fall luncheon to a virtual program again this year.
+Still, we promise a virtual experience that is sure to be memorable and inspiring!
 And, for those who feel comfortable, we are suggesting small group watch parties to provide a taste of the in person comradery and networking we all love.

 raised last year

 About Our Keynote

 Dr. Mamie Parker is a biologist, conservationist and executive coach.
 The youngest of 11 children, her interest in the outdoors started in childhood, inspired by her mother, a single parent, sharecropper and outdoorswoman.
 She has an undergraduate degree from the University of Arkansas at Pine Bluff, and a MS and Ph.D. in fish and wildlife management and limnology from the University of Wisconsin.
 Highly regarded as a pioneer in her field, she was the first black Chief of Staff and leader of a United States Fish and Wildlife Service regional office.

 She now sits on the boards of directors of the National Wildlife Federation, Chesapeake Bay Foundation, Duke University Nicholas School of the Environment and The Virginia Chapter of the Nature Conservancy, among others.
 Most recently serving as the past chairman of the Virginia Department of Wildlife Resources board, the Governor enshrined her into the Hall of Fame for her accomplishment of serving as the first Arkansan to rise to the Head of Fisheries in this country.
 A Presidential Rank Award winner and an advocate at heart, she has worked with The Links, Incorporated and Alpha Kappa Sorority, Inc. to advance diversity and opportunities for minority students in STEM fields.